 Management and Planning

 Applicants must choose their concentration at the time of application.
+Combined MSW/PhD students are not eligible for the Title IV-E Child Welfare Training Program.
 To see how the curriculum varies between concentrations, please see the MSW Curriculum At-a-Glance.
 Keep in mind that course substitutions are made in the MSW curriculum for Combined MSW/PhD students in order to reduce redundancy of material as they segue into the doctoral portion of the program.
 For more detailed information about the MSW program, please review the Academics and Field Education sections of this website.

 Applicants must also list their first and second choice faculty mentor preferences and explain their choices.
 For more detailed information about Berkeley Social Welfare faculty, please visit the Faculty webpages.